What, when, and where? -- Self-Supervised Spatio-Temporal Grounding in Untrimmed Multi-Action Videos from Narrated Instructions: A Global-Local Framework for Spatio-Temporal Grounding

-We learn to project the global representation of a video clip and a sentence by contrastive loss, as shown in Figure~\ref{fig:pipeline}(c).
-This loss pulls the representations of the two modalities from the same instance closer while pushing the imposter modality pairs sampled from different videos further away.
-We use the NCE loss function~\cite{gutmann2010nce}.
-The global contrastive loss $\mathcal{L}_{Global}$ follows the formulation as Equation \ref{local_loss} while using the global representations $V$ and $S$, which is the [CLS] tokens from both modalities, instead of the local representations.
+We learn the global representation of a video clip and a sentence by contrastive loss, as shown in Figure~\ref{fig:pipeline}(c).
+We again use the NCE loss function~\citep{gutmann2010nce}.
+The global contrastive loss $\mathcal{L}_{Global}$ follows the formulation as Equation~\ref{local_loss} while using the global representations $V$ and $S$, which are the [CLS] tokens or mean-pooled features from both modalities, instead of the local representations.
 Projecting the global features to the same space ensures that the features across different modalities are comparable.
 Since global representations encode information from the entire video, it is essential in encoding temporal information for the later downstream tasks.
-The final model is optimized by the sum of both losses.
+The final model is optimized by the sum of both losses as $\mathcal{L}_{Final}=\mathcal{L}_{Local}+\mathcal{L}_{Global}$.